archan937/ex_united/README.md

 case you want to configure them.
 The following options are available:

 * `:code_paths` - a list of directories that will be included
+* `:config_path` - an absolute path to a custom config file that should be used
+* `:extra_applications` -  a list of extra applications that will be included, in the format that is used in the mix file
+* `:include` - a list of dependencies that will be included, in the format that is used in the mix file
 * `:exclude` - a list of dependencies that will be excluded
 * `:supervise` - the child spec(s) used for supervisioning